VCUWrightCenter/TopExApp/README.md

 * **cosine:** Treats embeddings as vectors and calculated the angle between the two vectors.
 This metric is frequently used in NLP.
 (Default)

 #### UMAP Neighbors
 If choosing UMAP for visualization, you have the option of selecting the number of neighbors UMAP uses for its dimension reduction algorithm.
-Defulat is set to 15, which is generally a good choice.
+Default is set to 15, which is generally a good choice.
 Lower values will create more tightly packed clusters, and larger numbers will create larger more spread out clusters on the scatter plot.

 ## 3: Run Analysis <a name="usage3">
 Once all of the parameters have been set you are ready to run your analysis.
 Navigate back over to the "File Manager" tab and hit "Run".
 If you decide you want to exclude some files from a particular run, you can uncheck them in the File Manager tab before hitting "run" and they will be excluded.

 ## 4: Explore and Export Results <a name="usage4">
 Results are shown in the center window as a scatter plot or word cloud.
+Results from the analysis can be exported from the Import/Export tab.
+To export the row-level results that include each sentence's text, key phrase, cluster it was assigned to, and the cluster topics words click on the "Export row-level results (.txt).
+A pipe "|" delimited text file that can be opened in Excel will be downloaded.
+From the Import/Export tab you can also export the scatter plot's raw data as a pipe delimited file to re-create it in other programs for customization.

 ### Scatter Plot <a name="usage41">
 In the scatter plot, each sentence that was clustered is represented by a dot.
 Clicking on the dots in the scatter plot will bring up sentence and cluster information in the right most panel, including the key topic words for each cluster.
-A tab delimited text file that can be opened in Excel is also saved that contains the cluster and topic analysis results.
-To save the figures as images you can click on the "Save as PNG" buttons in the reight most panel.
-Additionally, you can download the raw data for the scatter plot using the "Download Raw Data" button in the center console.
+To save the figure as an image you can click on the "Export Scatterplot (.png)" button that appears underneath the plot.
+Additionally, you can download the raw data for the scatter plot from the Import/Export tab.

 ### Word Cloud <a name="usage42">
-The word cloud tab shows the frequency of the top words in each cluster if sentences.
+The word cloud tab shows the frequency of the top words in each cluster of sentences.
 Larger words are more frequent.
-This allows on to get a quick view of the terms used most frequently in the cluster.
-Similar download options are avaliabel for the word cloud as for the scatter plot.
+This allows one to get a quick view of the terms used most frequently in each cluster.
+If your mouse has a zoom feature or scroll bar, you can zoom in and out of the word cloud to explore it.
+To save the figure as an image you can click on the "Export Word Cloud (.png)" button that appears underneath the figure.
+Raw data export of word cloud data will be avaliable in future releases.

 ### Reclustering <a name="usage43">
-Generally, finding the best number of clusters is a manual processes or trial and error.
+Generally, finding the best number of clusters is a manual processes of trial and error.
 For large data sets that take some time to run it is not feasible to re-run the analysis with different clustering parameters.
 The "Re-Cluster" tab offers a quick way to look at different numbers of clusters without re-running the entire NLP pipeline.
 When using HAC, this tab will not re-calulate anything, it will simply move the threshold to identify a new set of clusters based on the current cluster information.
 For Kmeans clustering, the data will be re-clustered, but the NLP pipeline will not be re-run.
 Options for re-clustering are as follows:

- * **Height or K:** If HAC clustering, then this is the height at which to cut the dendrogram to obtain dicrete clusters.
+ * **Height or K:** If HAC clustering, then this is the height at which to cut the dendrogram to obtain discrete clusters.
+The height must be less than the max height of the dendrogram.
+An error message will be thrown if you choose a height that is too large.
+Currently, viewing the dendrogram is not avaliable in the TopExApp, but the TopEx Python package has this option.
 If using K-Means, then this is the number of clusters to group the data into.
  * **# of Topic Words Per Cluster:** After clustering is done, the topic analysis of the sentences in each cluster are re-calculated.
 A single topic is returned for each cluster that contains N words describing the topic.
 This setting tells TopEx how many summary words you want to describe the cluster topic.
  * **Minimum Cluster Size:** This setting is for visualization only.
 To clean up the scatter plot you can choose to have only clusters larger than a specific size shown in the graphic.
-The smaller clusters that are removed from teh scatter plot are still present in the data export of the results.
+The smaller clusters that are removed from the scatter plot are still present in the data export of the results.

 # Acknowledgements <a name="thanks">